takeAction/jekyll-now/_posts/2017-02-18-reverse-proxy-and-forward-proxy.md

 No configuration in client is necessary.

-A typical usage is load balance.
+A typical usage is load balance